joeltgray/AImaginaryCreations/README.md

 # AImaginaryCreations
 Posts can be found on Instagram at: @aimaginary_creations

-## An Instagram bot that generates AI images and posts them to the specified profile
+## An Instagram bot to generate and post AI images

+### Usage
+You must provide a .env file in your root working directory and ensure it has the necessary variables, tokens, username, password etc

+Ensure you have node.js installed

+Clone this Git repo to your local environment

+Run `npm install` from the root working directory to install the project using node

+Run `npm run start` to begin the program

 ### This program is a fully automated AI bot.
 The program works in 5 main steps:
 1: Generates between 2 to 5 random words from the dictionary